sanzous/Daily-Coding-Challenges/README.md

 To keep my skills and knowledge fresh everyday I complete atleast one coding challenge daily.
-Once the challenge is completed I enter it into this repository.
+Once the challenge is completed I enter it into this repository as a way to track my progress throughout my development journey.
+It also allows for easy refactoring of code If I wish to revisit a completed code challenge.